-The EU Service Directive is intended to develop a single market for services by breaking down barriers to cross-border trade within the EU and making it easier for service providers within scope to set up businesses or offer their services in other EU countries.
-In the light of the changes to the law regarding the EU Services Directive for online applications, the Licensing Authority will accept online and electronic applications, however all relevant documents must be supplied together with the appropriate fee.
+In accordance with the EU Services Directive and the Provision of Services Regulations 2009 as currently in force, the Licensing Authority will accept online and electronic applications, however all relevant documents must be supplied together with the appropriate fee.
 All hard copy applications will be treated in line with the relevant regulations and all applications and relevant documentation must continue to be submitted in their entirety and not in stages to avoid the potential for any errors.
 This Authority will continue to assist the applicant in correcting any minor factual errors in their applications.
 However, the Licensing Authority shall not consider errors to fall within this category which, if permitted, could potentially breach relevant regulations nor errors which could result in changes to consultation dates.
 The interpretation of obvious factual errors shall rest with the Licensing Authority.